AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-pow-reflection.md

 For the purposes of our hypothetical construction, let's say that L and R do *equal work over equal time*.
 In the current example, that means that the work required to produce either $L_i$ or $R_j$ is the same. *For the sake of this construction, we'll also presume this relationship doesn't change over time*.
 Our constant of conversion is thus: 1 *R Blocks per L Block*.

 NB: we're not that concerned with whether this is a reasonable assumption in the real world or not; right now, we just need a way to convert the work done on each chain into the same units.
-(Some methods for doing this will be discussed in \autoref{sec:comparing-diff-pows}.)
+(Some methods for doing this will be discussed in \autoref{sec:comparing-chain-work}.)

 Currently, the Chain L network chooses the \`\`heaviest'' (most worked) chain as its common history.
 Chain L calculates the \`\`weight'' of blocks (i.e., how much work went in to them) via an estimation of how many hashes were required -- say these are measured in *double SHA256 hashes*.
 For the purposes of illustration, let's normalize this number to be in terms of *L Blocks* -- instead of *double SHA256 hashes*; that's easy, since each block is worth 1 *L Block* by definition.
 Now, we can also measure the work in *R Blocks*, too (that being: 1 *R Block*).